Vanaila DigitalVANAILA · SINCE 2018

 The Numbers

 Let's say you're a service business charging $500 per project.
-If a website brings in just 2 extra leads per month (conservative), and you close 50% of them, that's $500/month or $6,000/year in additional revenue.
+If a website brings in just 2 extra leads per month (conservative for a site with basic SEO), and you close 50% of them, that's $500/month or $6,000/year in additional revenue.

 Modern websites don't need constant attention.
 A well-built site with good content can run for months with minimal updates.
-Set it up right once, and it works for you.
+Set it up right once — fast hosting, a CMS you can actually use, analytics that tell you what's working — and it works for you, not the other way around.

 The Minimum Viable Website